Don Broadhurst

-Don Broadhurst is a retired English professional boxer who competed in the Flyweight division.
+Don Gareth Broadhurst is a retired English professional boxer who competed in the Flyweight division.
 He hails from Birmingham and boxed for Frank Warren's Sports Network.
 He held the Commonwealth super flyweight champion from 31 October 2008 to 11 December 2009.

 Amateur career

 Broadhurst was a standout amateur who won the Flyweight ABA championship in 2003 and Gold for England in the 2006 Commonwealth Games.
 He defeated South Africa's Jackson Van Chauke in the final of the games and was the first of five boxers to win gold for England that day.
 The fight lasted into the 3rd round when it was stopped on the 'outscored' rule.

 Early Professional career

 Don decided to turn pro in June 2006 and signed for Sports Network saying “I feel the time is right to turn professional.
 I have represented England and the UK as an amateur, and they were the greatest times of my life, part of me wants to go to the Olympics still, but I'm positive now is the time, and I can go on to better my amateur achievements as a pro”.
 His first fight was 3 months later when he defeated journeyman Delroy Spencer at the Reebok Stadium in Bolton.
 In June 2008 he fought in his home city of Birmingham for the first time beating Frenchman Alain Bonnel on points over six rounds. it was also the first time he had fought in the whole of 2008 following a string of cancelled bouts.